OmniBlocks/scratch-gui/README.md

 **Still have questions?** Feel free to open an issue here or start a discussion on our GitHub organization!

+**Made a mod or a cool project?** We would love to see what people are creating!
+If you made your own mod of OmniBlocks or made a cool project in it, show it off in [the Discussion tab!](https://github.com/orgs/OmniBlocks/discussions)

 Please ensure your code follows the existing patterns and conventions used in the project.

 ---